 Training for SENDCO and for the staff as a whole will be an integral part of the School Improvement Plan.
-The SENDCO and other identified members of staff attend courses provided by the Local Authority in order to increase their expertise and knowledge with regard to SEND.
+The SENDCO and other identified members of staff attend courses provided by the Local Authority, Bishop Bewick Catholic Education Trust and outside agencies in order to increase their expertise and knowledge with regard to SEND.
 The information is disseminated to all staff through INSET.
 Where appropriate, outside services are brought in to deliver INSET on particular aspects of SEND.
 More information on staff development can be found in the SEND report.